February – May 2016

 A little side-street local restaurant is our usual lunchtime haunt as the food is excellent value and quality.
 Reminds me of the great authentic Thai food I used to eat twenty years’ ago and not the western-adapted, semi-tasting, Thai meals dished up these days.
 Very friendly staff with meals ranging from 40-100B.

 Sadly, it is time to leave Thailand again as the 3-month visa for volunteering is up, so heading back to the UK for a brief visit.

-Htoo Chit (FED’s Director) prepared a wonderful Farewell luncheon feast with lovely gifts, speeches, and accolades; very kind indeed.
+Htoo Chit (FED’s Director) prepared a wonderful farewell luncheon feast with lovely gifts, speeches, and accolades; very kind indeed.
 I even received a beautiful handmade traditional Burmese Longyi, which I’m wearing on this post’s thumbnail.

 I will particularly miss Mark and Mya Lay (aka ‘Hangry’) and can’t thank both enough for the hospitality and their ever-enduring help – extremely kind!
-I only hope that on finally returning to Australia, we can pay back the wonderful hospitality during a visit from both, if possible.
+I only hope that on finally returning to Australia, we can repay the wonderful hospitality one day.